 - Validating the consultant’s Focus is in demand and desired by an ideal client

-The Campaign is comprised of two areas: Brand Message: Attention Grabber and Awareness and Relationships: Connection Builder.
-These two areas concentrate on connecting with the ideal client and building a relationship so that the consultant becomes known as the expert in the field and the consultant of choice.
+The Campaign is comprised of two concepts: Brand Message: Attention Grabber and Awareness and Relationships: Connection Builder.
+These two concepts concentrate on connecting with the ideal client and building a relationship so that the consultant becomes known as the expert in the field and the consultant of choice.
 Think Marketing for Consultants.

 Consulting is a relationship business built on trust.
 The first step in building that trust is a crafting a clear, crisp, and compelling Brand Message that results is in the beginning of a long-term relationship with an ideal client.
 To craft the message, clarity as to consultant’s Focus, the why and what, and the identification of their Ideal Client, the who, are necessary.
 An expanded brand message can include information about a consultant’s how, their Service Offering.